digdir/dialogporten/README.md

 - Add parameter files for each environment (e.g., `test.bicepparam`, `staging.bicepparam`) to specify environment-specific values.

 Refer to the existing applications like `web-api-so` and `web-api-eu` as templates.

+#### Deploying applications in a new infrastructure environment

+Ensure you have followed the steps in [Deploying a new infrastructure environment](#deploying-a-new-infrastructure-environment) in order to have the resources required for the applications.

+Use the following steps:

+- From the infrastructure resources created, add the following github secrets in the new environment (this will not be necessary in the future as secrets would be added directly from infrastructure deployment): `AZURE_APP_CONFIGURATION_NAME`, `AZURE_APP_INSIGHTS_CONNECTION_STRING`, `AZURE_CONTAINER_APP_ENVIRONMENT_NAME`, `AZURE_ENVIRONMENT_KEY_VAULT_NAME`, `AZURE_REDIS_NAME`, `AZURE_RESOURCE_GROUP_NAME` and `AZURE_SLACK_NOTIFIER_FUNCTION_APP_NAME`

+- Add new parameter files for the environment in all applications `.azure/applications/*/<env>.bicepparam`

+- Run the github action `Dispatch applications` in order to deploy all applications to the new environment.

+- In order to expose the applications through APIM, see [Common APIM Guide](docs/CommonAPIM.md)